FoxPro Barcode FAQ for ActiveX and COM

-In this FoxPro Barcode FAQ and tutorial, IDAutomation outlines integrating the Barcode ActiveX Control into Microsoft Visual FoxPro 6 forms and reports.
+In this FoxPro Barcode FAQ and tutorial, IDAutomation outlines integrating the Barcode ActiveX Control into Microsoft Visual FoxPro 6 and later forms and reports.

 - To use the ActiveX Control on a form, switch to 'Design Time',

 select the "ActiveX Control (OleControl)" on the Form Control toolbar, and click on the form.
 After the "Insert Object" dialog box opens,

 select "Insert Control" option.
 In the list of all installed ActiveX

 controls, select a control to use that begins with "IDAutomation".

 - The characteristics can then be modified in the properties window.